 (1) Tangible or intangible assets used in operations having a useful life of more than one year which are capitalized in accordance with GAAP.
 Capital assets include:

-(i) Land, buildings (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, exchange, or through a lease accounted for as financed purchase under Government Accounting Standards Board (GASB) standards or a finance lease under Financial Accounting Standards Board (FASB) standards; and
+(i) Land, buildings (facilities), equipment, and intellectual property (including software), whether acquired by purchase, construction, manufacture, exchange, or through a lease accounted for as financed purchase under Government Accounting Standards Board (GASB) standards or a finance lease under Financial Accounting Standards Board (FASB) standards; and

-(ii) Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).
+(ii) Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations, or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).

 (2) For purpose of this part, capital assets do not include intangible right-to-use assets (per GASB) and right-to-use operating lease assets (per FASB).
-For example, assets capitalized that recognize a lessee's right to control the use of property and/or equipment for a period of time under a lease contract.
-See also § 200.465.
+For example, assets capitalized that recognize a lessee's right to control the use of property or equipment for a period of time under a lease contract.
+See § 200.465.

 Capital expenditures means expenditures to acquire capital assets or expenditures to make additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations, or alterations to capital assets that materially increase their value or useful life.

-Central service cost allocation plan means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a State or local government or Indian tribe on a centralized basis to its departments and agencies.
+Central service cost allocation plan means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a State, local government, or Indian Tribe to its departments and agencies on a centralized basis.
 The costs of these services may be allocated or billed to users.

 Claim means, depending on the context, either:

-(1) A written demand or written assertion by one of the parties to a Federal award seeking as a matter of right:
+(1) A written demand or assertion by one of the parties to a Federal award seeking as a matter of right:

-(i) The payment of money in a sum certain;
+(i) The payment of money;

 (ii) The adjustment or interpretation of the terms and conditions of the Federal award; or